 Tricky bird identifications

 Some bird species, such as Downy and Hairy woodpeckers, are extremely difficult to tell apart.
 Visit the Tricky Bird IDs page for help with these particularly challenging species.
-In addition to these two woodpeckers, you can find pages for:

 Download FeederWatch Posters